yueguoguo/yueguoguo.github.io/_posts/2020-04-14-simulation-methods.md

 ## Introduction

+In the recommendation systems today there is always an obvious gap between its offline and online performance.
+From the business owner's point of view, it becomes a hard problem to decide which model to use, when to upgrade a model, and how to effectively improve the business metrics, effectively, with recommendation technology.
+In the past a few years, research has been conducted on applying the reinforcement learning technique for resolving recommendation problem.
+The development process of a recommendation system, i.e., model building, on-line testing, and model retraining, is similar to the agent-based environment that is commonly used in reinforcement learning.
+By simulating a interactive environment where an agent (usually the recommender) recommends items to users for rewarding, business owners can validate the performance of the recommendation system in advance before its roll-out into production.
+Meanwhile, the gap between offline and online performance of the recommendation system against the evaluation metrics used respectively, can be minimized.
+In this reading group session, the recent academic research work around simulation methods for recommendation system will be reviewed.

 ## Value Investment

 Value investing is one of the commonly used strategies in stock investment.
 I am not a professional in financial investment, so the article is not to share my investment strategy in the financial market.
 It is instead about how I borrow the philosophy in value investing to direct myself in the exploration of the technologies.